trueos/trueos-docs/trueos-handbook/preinstall.rst

 Refer to :ref:`Burning the Installation Media` for instructions on how to burn the downloaded file to bootable media.

-Members of the |trueos| project attend many IT conferences across the globe and give out |trueos| DVDs at the FreeBSD booth.
-Visiting a FreeBSD booth is an excellent way to meet other |trueos| and FreeBSD users and get any questions answered.
-Check the `TrueOS® Blog <https://www.trueos.org/blog/>`_ to see if any events are happening near you.
-If organizing a |trueos| booth, contact us `on Gitter <https://gitter.im/trueos>`_ to arrange for DVDs.

 .. index:: data integrity check
 .. _Data Integrity Check: